dantenetwork/cross-chain-demo/README.md

 ## Currently
 Currently, the demo smart contract to test the `service expression protocol` used for basic communication between different chains, including cross-chain message delivering and cross-chain contract invocations.
+* Demo for interoperation between Near and EVM chains can be tried [here](https://github.com/dantenetwork/cross-chain-demo/tree/demo-video);

 ## Coming soon
 The development of the verification for multi-nodes has just been completed in [Near](https://github.com/dantenetwork/Trustless_Bridge/tree/main/near), and we're testing it now.
 After we finish our internal test in Near, the `solidity` version will be developed.
 We will deploy and test this point for ETH, Avalanche, PlatON, or other public chains with EVM soon.